gvwilson/thirdbit/src/fiction/beneath-coriandel/index.md

 And just like that it's over.
 There's nothing left of the ghost but chalk dust on my clothes and a little glowing pearl of memory wedged in my mind.
 I remember tracking the bonescuttle to its lair.
 Not this one, the other one.
 This one is its hatchling.
-I killed its mother.
+I remember killing its mother.
 This one's lair is up ahead, in a strange house.

 The rush of recollection dims, leaving me with just a memory of a memory and the name of a name.
 "Cup Rainbow Reaching," I say softly.
 "Thank you, honored sir.